mnz1988/stable-diffusion-guide/README.md

 * [Original Kohya Trainer (Dreambooth method)](https://colab.research.google.com/github/Linaqruf/kohya-trainer/blob/main/kohya-LoRA-dreambooth.ipynb)
 * [List of trainer parameters](https://github.com/derrian-distro/LoRA_Easy_Training_Scripts#list-of-arguments)

-With those way smarter resources out of the way, I'll try to produce a short and simple guide for you to make your very own Lora for a character, concept, or artstyle.
+With those way smarter resources out of the way, I'll try to produce a simple guide for you to make your very own Lora for a character, concept, or artstyle.

 ![Trainer collab](images/trainercollab.png)